-- □ Turn the DC Switch on the inverter to the "OFF" position. - □ Turn the AC Switch on the inverter to the "OFF" position. - □ Verify all conductors are landed on the correct terminals. - □ Verify all connections are tightened to the specified torque values.
-See Section 3.5, 3.8 and 3.9. - Verify conduits from underground circuits are appropriately sealed

-Electrical Check

-- □ Verify that the AC circuit breaker is appropriately sized.
-Refer to Section 0. - □ Test whether the AC voltage is within 5% of nominal (570V-630V). - □ Verify that the AC phase conductors are oriented for clockwise phase rotation. - □ Test the polarity of the DC inputs.
-See Sections 3.8 and 3.9. - □ Verify that the DC open circuit voltage of the input PV circuit is less than 1500VDC.
+Ele Make sure the inverter is securely installed and all mounting fasteners are tightened to the specified torque values.
+See Section 3.2 Inverter Size, Spacing and Mounting ical Connections Turn the DC Switch on the inverter to the "OFF" position.
+Turn the AC Switch on the inverter to the "OFF" position.
+Verify all conductors are landed on the correct terminals.
+Verify all connections are tightened to the specified torque values.
+See Section 3.6, 3.8 and 3.9.
+Verify conduits from underground circuits are appropriately sealed Electrical Check Verify that the AC circuit breaker is appropriately sized.
+Refer to Section 3.6.
+Test whether the AC voltage is within 5% of nominal (570V-630V).
+Verify that the AC phase conductors are oriented for clockwise phase rotation.
+Test the polarity of the DC inputs.
+See Sections 3.8 and 3.9.
+Verify that the DC open circuit voltage of the input PV circuit is less than 1500VDC.